dustinpfister/blog_posts/_posts/js-nan.md

 ## 1 - JavaScript NaN basics

 In this section I will just be going over some basics with the NaN number value in native core javaScript.
+So then this section will just focus on how it is possible to end up with a NaN value to begin with, and also certain aspects of the value itself that is a bit odd.

 ### 1.1 - javaScript NaN has a strange nature to it